 6th semester training course (GM for children): A basic music education training course is set up with a group of children.
-The course can be executed individually or in twostudent teams.
-The scope and arrangement of the course are agreed between the teacher and students.
+The course can be executed individually or in two-student teams.
+Scope: At least 10 tuition sessions distributed over at least 10 weeks.
+The training course is arranged as agreed between the teacher and students.

-GM for adults: 2nd semester GM for children: 5th to 6th semester
+GM for adults: 2nd semester

+GM for children: 5th to 6th semester